 .
 At this time of year I can’t resist Simon and Garfunkel.
 They were young men obsessed with aging, and their own mortality.
 I can’t think of a better musical foil for the Persephone story.
 Try a live album – 1967 or 1969 are both on Spotify.
 It gives a sense of the men and how they grew.

 .
-This is a time of year when I spend much of my time in the kitchen.
-The slow but satisfying process of making the season’s abundance last.
-And there’s the chilly nights when the warmth from a baking oven seems just the thing.
+This is a time of year when I spend much of my time in the kitchen, for the slow but satisfying process of making the season’s abundance last and those nights when the warmth from a baking oven seems just the thing.
 A Rosh Hashanah tradition is honey cake, and I love this one, from Smitten Kitchen.
 Sometimes I mince in some apples, and I always add about 1/3 cup of sesame seeds.
-In the market for a new apron for all those cooking projects?
 When I put on my Fog Linen Square Cross Apron, I somehow feel like myself.

 .
-There’s indoor labor – weaving, cooking – and the outdoor labors of harvesting, raking leaves.
-In autumn that divide begins to feel more important.
+In autumn that divide between inside labor and outside labor begins to feel more important.
 Your boots are wet from chilly rain.
 You want to keep the back door closed against the cold.
 Marking the threshold between home and outside is a sign of autumn.
 Put a wreath on your front door.
 And put a Vermont Wooden Doormat outside.

 .
 After the High Holidays begins Sukkot, a harvest celebration based on the practices of building a sukkah, a three sided booth with a natural material for a roof, through which you must be able to see the sky.
 This holiday invites people to share an intimate space outside, under the stars.
-I’ve been smitten with this holiday for years, though I’ve never had much occasion to celebrate it in the kind of intimate way I’ve heard stories of from others.
-This article about the food traditions of the holiday is a great introduction - meals are taken outside, in the sukkah, with friends and neighbors.
-The last lingering outdoors, the sharing of the plenty of the season.
+I’ve been smitten with this holiday for years, though I’ve never had much occasion to celebrate it in the intimate way described in this incredible article from Saveur, about Sukkot food traditions in Brooklyn.

 .
-So, last week was the Hunter’s Moon, the full moon the Native Americans knew to represent the time when the animals were fattest and the lean months were coming.
-In the American calendar and the New England climate, it begins a kind of celebratory season, from harvest festivals to celebrations of death and tradition to “the holidays” – that long stretch between thanksgiving and new years.
+So, last week was the Hunter’s Moon, the full moon that represented to the Native Americans the time when the animals were fattest and the lean months were coming.
+In the American calendar and the New England climate, it begins a kind of celebratory season, from harvest festivals to celebrations of death and tradition to “the holidays” – that long stretch between Thanksgiving and New Uears.